 In fact it will be harder to get marijuana under Amendment 2 than these over-the-counter drugs because marijuana users will have to get approval from a licensed physician before being able to buy any from licensed stores.

 The reference to FDA approval is also nonsense.
-Marijuana is still illegal under federal law.
+Marijuana is still illegal under federal law even though it is legal to buy cannabis online canada for recreational use.
 So the FDA can’t approve it for medical use.

 Let’s be clear about Dr. Madelyn Butler.
 She does not practice in a specialty where marijuana might be used as therapy.
 She’s an Obstetrician and Gynecologist.